mapledky/HybridReg_PyTorch/README.md

 <h4 align = "center"> <sup>1</sup>University of Electronic Science and Technology of China (UESTC)</center></h4>
 <h4 align = "center"> <sup>2</sup>The Chinese University of Hong Kong (CUHK)</center></h4>

-This is the official implementation of our AAAI2025 paper, HybridReg: Robust 3D Point Cloud Registration with Hybrid Motions.
+This is the official implementation of our AAAI2025 paper, [HybridReg: Robust 3D Point Cloud Registration with Hybrid Motions](https://arxiv.org/abs/2503.07019) .

 ## Introduction
 Scene-level point cloud registration is very challenging when considering dynamic foregrounds.
 Existing indoor datasets mostly assume rigid motions, so the trained models can not robustly handle scenes with non-rigid motions.
 On the other hand, non-rigid datasets are mainly object-level, so the trained models cannot generalize well to complex scenes.